adamdjbrett/nabpr/_posts/2018-11-07-festschrift-honoring-alan-culpepper.md

 title: Festschrift Honoring Alan Culpepper
 date: 2018-11-07T15:34:42+00:00
 author: adamdjbrett
-excerpt: "There will be a presentation for a festschrift honoring Alan Culpepper at 7:00-8:00pm at the Denver Meeting of the AAR and SBL.
+teaser: "There will be a presentation for a festschrift honoring Alan Culpepper at 7:00-8:00pm at the Denver Meeting of the AAR and SBL.
 (Nov.
 18, Sheraton-Downtown Spruce Room, third level).
 All are invited."
 layout: page
 redirect_from: /?p=1301
 permalink: /2018/11/07/festschrift-honoring-alan-culpepper/